 Closer to nine in the evening, when it gets dark, almost bald young ladies and funny guys with green hair join this company with a businesslike appearance.
 Looking at them, I wanted to dye my hair red too but preferred to abandon this captivating idea.
 "We should better refrain," I said to myself in the words of Gorbachev, who was offered at one exhibition to sit behind the wheel of a wheat harvester that caught his attention.

 Near to a group of punks, a heap of rubbish heaved.
 It was especially surprising that no one thought to clean up the mountain of beer cans, bottles and Big Mac boxes that had accumulated in central London.
 What a contrast this picture was with Moscow, which was being prepared for the 850th anniversary, scraped beyond recognition!
 I could not even believe it.
-True, a grinning black janitor once rode a lunar rover with spinning flat brushes that only drove cigarette butts thrown from the steps to their feet, and left on a strange machine, maintaining confidence in his superiority over the people stunned from such an unusual scene.
+True, a grinning black janitor once rode a lunar rover with spinning flat brushes that only drove cigarette butts thrown from the steps to their feet, and after a minute left on a strange machine, full of feeling of superiority over the idle multilingual audience which he led to considerable amazement with his unexpected appearance.

 One evening, I noticed on the steps under Eros two punk girls nice talking about something.
 I saw one of them before, the other for the first time.
 "Excuse me!" - applied I to the "old acquaintance" in stockings with leopard spots, crookedly cropped above the knees.
 "Yes?" - both turned to me.
 "May I have a photo with you?" - overcoming shyness, I asked.
 "One pound!," "The Leopard Stocking" replied unexpectedly quickly and passionlessly.